kuronosuFear/SangoKuro/README.md

 Usage:

 Sangokushi-LinkDataXtractor
- - Searches for "LINKDATA_A.BIN" in the same directory
+ - Searches for "LINKDATA_A.BIN" in the current directory
  - Places extracted files in the "<current directory>\Sangokushi-Xtracted" folder

 Sangokushi-LinkDataRebuilder
  - Searches for "<current directory>\Sangokushi-Xtracted" folder
- - Rebuilds the contents of the directory as "LINKDATA_A.BIN-new" in the same directory
+ - Rebuilds the contents of the directory as "LINKDATA_A.BIN-new" in the current directory

 Sangokushi-GenerateTSVFiles
  - Searches for "<current directory>\Sangokushi-Xtracted" folder